2025–26 Hibernian F.C. season

-The 2025–26 season is the 149th season of football played by Hibernian, a professional football club based in Edinburgh, Scotland.
-The club is competing in the top tier of Scottish football, the Scottish Premiership, for the ninth consecutive season.
-They lost in the second qualifying round of the Europa League to Midtjylland and the play-off round of the Conference League to Legia Warsaw, and in the quarter-finals of the League Cup to Rangers.
-Hibs are also due to compete in the Scottish Cup.
+The 2025–26 season was the 149th season of football played by Hibernian, a professional football club based in Edinburgh, Scotland.
+The club competed in the top tier of Scottish football, the Scottish Premiership, for the ninth consecutive season.
+They lost in the second qualifying round of the Europa League to Midtjylland and the play-off round of the Conference League to Legia Warsaw, in the quarter-finals of the League Cup to Rangers, and Dunfermline in the Scottish Cup.